davethepunkyone/pygame-gridcalculator/README.md

 Created grids will always have a starting left and top position of 0.

 ## Initialize and Methods
+### Install
+To install the Grid Calculator, you can download it using PIP:

+    pip install pygame-gridcalculator

 ### Import
 To import the Grid Calculator use the following statement: